OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

     :noindex:

-While this has the advantage of removing the runtime cost of the computation of the coloring, it should be used with care, because any changes in the model, design variables, or responses can make the existing coloring invalid.
+While this has the advantage of removing the runtime cost of computing the coloring, it should be used with care, because any changes in the model, design variables, or responses can make the existing coloring invalid.
 If *anything* about the optimization changes, it's recommended to always regenerate the coloring before re-running the optimization.